segfly/carlinkit-modding/README.md

 But future me is never around when I need him.
 Lazy.

-So, it turned out this was a bad idea.
+As you may have guessed, it turned out updating to the latest version was a very bad idea.
 While I could still access the admin screen (and even more interesting config options were now present), upon connecting the device to my car, the red light would just stay solid (it used to blink when searching) and the car's infotainment unit no longer recognized the device as a CarPlay unit.

-After many, many hours of plugging/unplugging, changing settings, downgrading firmware, etc. I found myself back on the custom `2021.03.06.1343` firmware no problem, but the car still would not recognize the device.
+After many, many hours of plugging/unplugging, changing settings, downgrading firmware, etc. I found myself back on the custom `2021.03.06.1343` firmware, but the car still would not recognize the device.

 ## What I Wish I Had Done